 In Singapore, the likes of Hong Leong Finance, Singapura Finance, Sing Investments & Finance, and many others are present in the market to provide capital.
 They have years of quality service in their bags, and you can get amazing loans and deals from them as well.

-If you are not eligible for the first three loans mentioned or if your situation cannot afford to wait for their approval processes, you can borrow from licensed moneylenders.
+If you are not eligible for the first three loans mentioned or if your situation cannot afford to wait for their approval processes, you can borrow from authorised moneylenders.

 These firms offer higher interest rates and smaller loans, usually up to SGD200K amounts for your capital here in Singapore, but they are regulated by officials as well.